bingeli1212/nitrile-preview/doc/DOC-diagram.md

 MetaPost/MetaFun the path will have to be closed before calling the 'fill' MetaPost, as otherwise the compilation will complain.

-# The hint values
+# Hint Flags

-Following are hint values:
+Following are currently defined hint flags.

     linedashed = 1;
     linesize2  = 2;